 Stress fractures: Symptoms, diagnosis and treatment

-Stress fractures are some of the most common sports injuries.
-They are tiny breaks in the bone, usually caused by repetitive stress from activities such as running.
-Although they can be quite painful, they usually heal themselves if rested for a few months.
+Stress fractures can be quite painful, but usually heal themselves if rested for a few months.

 Other sports that require repetitive movements - such as bowling a ball in cricket or rowing - can result in stress fractures in other parts of the body.